Joeboy77/LMS/README.md

 - Ensure proper use of encapsulation.
 - Use constructors for initializing objects.
 - Simulate operations in the `Main` class.
+- LMS/app/src/test/java/org/example/ that will be your working file.
+There already exist a book class.
+Don't touch the test file.

 ## Testing